Q: What is a contract?

 Q: Who can sign a contract?

-A: Any person 18 years old or older can legally sign a contract.
-Remember that signing a contract, whether it is for a car loan, apartment, employment, or any other legal document, places you legally responsible for everything within the contract.
-Therefore, make sure you carefully read and agree to all the terms and conditions in the contract before signing.
+A: Any person 18 years or older can legally sign a contract.
+Remember that signing a contract makes you legally responsible for everything within that contract.

-- Read the entire document and make sure you understand and agree to each section
+- Read the entire document and make sure you understand and agree with each term and condition;

-- If you do not understand a section, ask questions
+- If you do not understand a term, ask questions;

-- If you are in disagreement over a certain section, talk with the other party/person about changing or eliminating that section
+- If you disagree with a certain section, talk with the other party/person about changing or eliminating that section;

-- Never leave blank spaces in a contract, either fill them in or cross them off
+- Never leave blank spaces in a contract; either fill them in or cross them off; and

 Q: What if a party fails to perform their part of a contract?

-A: If you or the other person fails to perform their duties and obligations stated in the contract, there are a few things that could happen.
+A: If you or the other party fails to perform the duties and obligations stated in the contract (a “breach”), a few things could happen:

-- The parties can agree to resolve the “breach” by changing the original contract in a way that allows the failing party to better perform his/her duties under the contract (known as a modification).
+- The parties can agree to resolve the breach by changing the original contract to allow the failing party to continue performing their duties under the contract (known as a modification).

-- If a change to the original agreement is not an option, the party that is failing, can be sued in court for failing to perform his/her duties and a judge will decide what the consequences will be.
-In most cases, the failing party will owe the other party money (known as an award for monetary damages).
+- The party in breach can be sued in court for failing to perform their duties.
+In that case, a judge will decide the consequences.
+In most cases, the failing party will owe the other party money (an award for monetary damages).

 Q: Do all contracts have to be in writing?

 A: No. In Arizona, verbal contracts may be legal and binding.
-Although this is true, verbal contracts may be difficult to prove if a breach occurs.
-In order to have an official binding contract, under the statutes of fraud (A.R.S. §44-101), the contract must be in writing and signed by all parties who are held to the contract.
+However, the existence of a verbal contract or its terms may be difficult to prove if one side fails to meet their responsibilities.
+To have an official binding agreement, the contract must be in writing and signed by all parties who are held to the contract's terms.

 Laws may have changed since the last time this article was updated.
 The current and most up-to-date laws can be accessed here.